Learning Outcomes

 Incidental Uses Within the Curtilage

 Using land or buildings within the curtilage (the immediate grounds) of a dwellinghouse for purposes incidental to its enjoyment as a home is not development.
-Examples include erecting a small shed, greenhouse, or play equipment for personal use.
+Examples include using the garden for play, home hobbies or storing domestic items in existing outbuildings.

 Key Term: curtilage